Sato-Kunihiko/audio-SNR/readme.md

-## Mixing an audio file with a noise file at specific Signal-to-Noise Ratio.
+# Mixing an audio file with a noise file at specific Signal-to-Noise Ratio

 ## Installation
 - Python3.5